Too much cholesterol (“koh-LEHS-tuh-rahl”) in your blood can cause a heart attack or a stroke. You could have high

 What is cholesterol?

-Cholesterol is a waxy substance (material) that’s found naturally in your body.
-Your body needs cholesterol to do important things, like make hormones and digest fatty foods.
+Cholesterol is a waxy substance (material) that’s found naturally in your blood.
+Your body makes cholesterol and uses it to do important things, like making hormones and digesting fatty foods.

 If you have too much cholesterol in your body, it can build up inside your blood vessels and make it hard for blood to flow through them.
-Over time, this can lead to heart disease and heart attack.
+Over time, this can lead to a heart attack or a stroke.

 How often do I need to get my cholesterol checked?

 The general recommendation is to get your cholesterol checked every 5 years.
 Some people need to get their cholesterol checked more or less often.
 Talk to your doctor about what’s best for you.